elliehastings/ts-node-skeleton/README.md

 Used for quickly spinning up small TypeScript/Node projects with ES6 interoperability.

-Uses Prettier + ESLint for linting and auto-formatting.
+Uses Prettier + ESLint for linting and auto-formatting and Jest for testing.

 # Running